Royal Horse Guards: A Nile Expeditionary Force

 In an 1871 speech to the Commons, Captain Talbot MP hinted that due to the success of German Uhlans in defeating the French heavy cavalry in the recent Franco-Prussian War, the era of heavy cavalry was over.
 He urged a radical solution of scrapping them as they were too costly to the Exchequer at £100 per man.
 Talbot also pointed out that a cavalryman was on duty almost twice per every week, and in fact as to the allegations of drunkenness, the Guards were a very disciplined soldiery.
 He quoted the Duke of Cambridge that the guards were the flower of the imperial army.

-The Arabi revolt was provoked by the overthrow of Khedive Tawfiq in Cairo, and the massacre of the British residents of Alexandria.
+The ‘Urabi Revolt was provoked by the overthrow of Khedive Tewfik Pasha in Cairo, and the massacre of the British residents of Alexandria.
 The Life Guards lobbied for a return to the Waterloo system of a composite regimental system; one regimental battalion doing ceremonial duties, the other operational.
 The Adjutant-General to the Forces and colonel of The Blues in a famous letter of 7 July 1882 explained to Horse Guards that they could raise 450 officers and men for the Egyptian expedition, and that a squadron from each of the Household regiments would make up the force.
 This consisted of the two Life Guards squadrons and The Blues squadron.
 They were led by Lieutenant-colonel Milne Home.
-As the Duke of Cambridge diary remarked on August 1, 1882 – "Went by special train to the Albert Docks to see 1st Life Guards and half the Royal Horse Guards embark in the Holland.
+As the Duke of Cambridge remarked in his diary on August 1, 1882 – "Went by special train to the Albert Docks to see 1st Life Guards and half the Royal Horse Guards embark in the Holland.
 Mr Childers went with me.
 All passed off well.
 Men in excellent spirits, and ship good and roomy".
 As they departed Southampton Water under the overall command of Sir Garnet Wolseley, they sent thanks to the Queen at Osborne House.
 On 24 August the Household Cavalry were in action for the first time.
 They took the towns of El Magfar, "the Household troops made a fine charge with great success" on 16 August, Mahsamah.
 At Kassassin Lock Graham held his own "till the Cavalry came up and under Lowe, by moonlight, made a brilliant charge, destroying all before them, riding over 12 guns and entirely routing the Egyptians".

 They were very short of food, and it was very hot.
 The huge British cavalrymen and horses towered over their enemy.
-They carried razor-sharp sabres on the 1848 steel pattern, Martini-Henry carbines, and pistols.
-There was a false alarm before the cavalry saw action at Mahsamah, charging Arabi infantry, who were supported by cannon.
+They carried razor-sharp sabres on the 1848 steel pattern, Martini–Henry carbines, and pistols.
+There was a false alarm before the cavalry saw action at Mahsamah, charging 'Urabi infantry, who were supported by cannon.
 "Then the cheer we gave, then the few seconds of silence, and then the havoc and slaughter.".
 The Blues on the left "For the first few minutes it looked as if they meant to shoot us down; and then it was our men's turn to butcher them."
 (John Brocklehurst).